 Rand's story–and that of Cropsey–continues to fascinate and horrify tri-state residents to this day.
 Filmmakers Joshua Zeman and Barbara Brancaccio grew up on Staten Island and listened to the terrifying Cropsey stories when they were children.
 As adults, their curiosity led them to dig deeper into the urban legend of Cropsey and the real cases of the island’s missing children.
 Their chilling documentary, Cropsey, explores the bizarre case of the boogeyman who seemed to come to life.

-The film includes interviews with people pivotal to the story, such as friends and family members of the victims and the detectives who tried to solve the mystery of what happened to the children who mysteriously vanished.
+Cropsey includes interviews with people pivotal to the story, such as friends and family members of the victims and the detectives who tried to solve the mystery of what happened to the children who mysteriously vanished.
 It also explores the question of Rand’s guilt and the prejudices of society: In absence of hard evidence tying Rand to foul play, could it be that he was arrested simply because he was socially marginalized and had a prior record?
 His connection to the Willowbrook State School certainly didn’t portray him in a good light, as the name alone provoked fear and suspicion that he could have taken part in some of the horrific abuse that went on there.
 Was he truly the culprit or was he just the perfect suspect to fit the Cropsey killer mold?

 While the person who took Jennifer Schweiger’s life probably wasn’t an axe-wielding maniac with a hook for a hand like the Cropsey legend states, her death and the disappearances of four other vulnerable young people were very real.
 Naive children may have believed in the gruesome tales their older siblings peddled, but Staten Islanders were truly shocked that something so horrific could happen in their communities.
 The tale of this Staten Island maniac is a reminder that there are all-too-real boogeymen lurking among us.